-To estimate the parameter h it is assumed that some reliable information on the timing of the historical events \boldsymbol{y} is available.
-The differences between the time of occurrence of the historical events and the start of the systematic records are denoted as $\boldsymbol{t} = (t_1, \ldots, t_k)$: each value of t_i corresponds to the number of years between each historical event y_i and the onset of the systematic records.
+To estimate the parameter h it is assumed that some reliable information on the timing of the historical events v is available.
+The differences between the time of occurrence of the historical events and the start of the systematic records are denoted as $t = (t_1, ..., t_k)$: each value of t_i corresponds to the number of years between each historical event y_i and the onset of the systematic records.
 Since annual maxima are assumed to be independent the exceedance of the high perception threshold can happen in any year of the historical periods with equal probability.
-Each t_i can then be seen as a realisation of a uniform distribution with lower limit equal to 1 and an unknown upper limit $h: T \sim U(1, h)$.
-Alternatively, one could see the sample \boldsymbol{t} as a random draw without replacement of k elements from the population of past annual maxima which happened in the years $(1, \ldots, h)$.
-The estimation of h would then correspond to the estimation of the size of the population of annual maxima from which the sample \boldsymbol{t} is extracted.
-This problem corresponds to the so called German tanks problem, which arised during World War II when an estimate of the total number of German tanks and warfare was obtained based on the serial number of the captured items.
-As discussed in Ruggles and Brodie (1947) the statistical estimates of the number of weapons and components available to the German army proved to be more accurate than the numbers deducted by intelligence.
-Johnson (1994) presents a series of possible estimators of h derived on the population size characterisation of the problem, listing their expected values and variances.
-The same estimators, derived using the Uniform distribution characterisation, are presented below with an indication of their advantages and issues.
+Each t_i can then be seen as a realisation of a uniform distribution with lower limit equal to 1 and an unknown upper limit h: $T \sim U(1,h)$.
+Alternatively, one could see the sample t as a random draw without replacement of k elements from the population of past annual maxima which happened in the years $(1, \ldots, h)$.
+The estimation of h would then correspond to the estimation of the size of the population of annual maxima from which the sample t is extracted.
+This problem corresponds to the so called German tanks problem, which arised during World War II when an estimate of the total

-Maximum likelihood
+4.1 Maximum likelihood